PretendoNetwork/website/docs/en_US/install/azahar.md

 </div>

 <div class="tip yellow">
 	⚠️ If you see an error that says `The country configuration does not match the console region`, you need to change the country set in Azahar to match the region of your system.
 To do this, click `Emulation`, then `Configure`, then click `System`.
-Find the country drop-down box and select your system's country from the list, then click OK to save your configuration settings.
+Find the country drop-down box and select your system's country from the list, then click OK to save your configuration settings. <b>Please note that `Country` and `Region` are two separate drop-down boxes in Azahar.</b> `Country` is the one that needs to be changed to fix this issue.
 </div>

 On Azahar, a screen will appear telling you to "update your Nintendo 3DS system".
 This is actually a process that downloads some required system files from Nintendo so that Azahar can connect online.
 This won't modify anything on your 3DS/2DS system.
 Click OK to allow it to proceed.